 When foodies play the “Desert Island” game of what cookbooks are essential to you as a cook and a problem solver (that problem being getting food into your face), this book is the first one on my list.
 Believe you, I eat meat.
 Lots of meat.
 Big, bloody, delicious meat.
 But in my world, meat is pretty easy: you just grill it and feel when it is ready.
 It’s everything else that’s interesting to me and thus, why Vegetarian Cooking for Everyone is the most used cookbook I have.
 Not only does it have the veg you’d expect, but savory waffles, sweet deserts, ideas for wine, pasta, and pizza, and a few things delicious to do with figs.

 Let’s just be frank that only Jerry Traunfield circa 1997, could top my celebrity crush on Deborah Madison.
 Rose Levey Beirbam?
 Nancy Singleton Hachisu?
 Nigella Lawson?
 WHATEVs.
 (Sam Talbot, please call me.)

 As part of this lunch, we received a new edition of “Vegetarian Cooking for Everyone”.
-Less stir fries, more interesting ingredients, more cakes!
-I didn’t think a thing of the signing (she had my name on a post-it within a big pile of books with post-its and signings are awkward), said my goodbyes to my companions and came home.
+Fewer stir fries, more interesting ingredients, more cakes!
+I didn’t think a thing of the signing (she had my name on a post-it within a big pile of books with post-its and signings are awkward), said my goodbyes to my companions, and came home.